Dr Matt Brennan

 Matt’s current research focuses on three areas: music and sustainability, the music industries, and popular music history.

-Music and sustainability: “Sustainability” is an incredibly slippery concept which has migrated from the field of sustainable development and infiltrated the discourse of arts and culture.
+Music sustainability and climate crisis: “Sustainability” is an incredibly slippery concept which has migrated from the field of sustainable development and infiltrated the discourse of arts and culture.
 As a result, the term is now much used (and sometimes abused) by academics, industry lobbying groups, and policymakers to make sense of the creative sector.
 Matt’s work investigates the relationship between music and sustainability in all its various connotations (e.g. economic, social, environmental), as well as how related concepts (challenges facing musical “ecosystems" in cities, strategies for "resilient" music scenes, etc.) are used in music research.
 Visit the project website for “New Directions in Music and Sustainability Research.”

 Popular music history: Matt's current research interest is the social history of the drum kit.
-His new book Kick It uses the drum kit and drummers - and their fluctuating status in spheres ranging from copyright law to music education - as a lens to rethink how the meanings of everyday concepts such as “musician,” “technique,” “literacy,” “talent,” “collaboration,” and “authorship” have changed over history and up to the present.
+His book Kick It uses the drum kit and drummers - and their fluctuating status in spheres ranging from copyright law to music education - as a lens to rethink how the meanings of everyday concepts such as “musician,” “technique,” “literacy,” “talent,” “collaboration,” and “authorship” have changed over history and up to the present.

-Matt has previously led several AHRC-funded research projects as a Principal Investigator:
+Matt has led several externally funded research projects as a Principal Investigator:

 Matt is interested in supervising PhD students in all areas of popular music studies, including (but not limited to) history, the music industries, live music, musical instruments and society, music journalism, music and genre, and the relationship between music and economic / social / environmental sustainability.
 He currently supervises the following PhD students: